-I’ve read a concept a couple of times recently about the most valuable land on earth being the graveyard: because with all of those people are buried unfulfilled dreams, unwritten novels, masterpieces not created, businesses not started, relationships not reconciled.
+There’s a concept about the most valuable land on earth being the graveyard: because with all of those people are buried unfulfilled dreams, unwritten novels, music not created, businesses not started, relationships not reconciled.

-While that is something impossible to quantify, you can be sure that it’s got a ring of truth.
+While difficult to quantify, you can be sure that it’s got a ring of truth.
 We all know people that are still alive that have all but abandoned any dream they once had.
-Going through life on a day to day, paying their bills, nothing more, nothing less.
+Going through life on their day to day, paying their bills, nothing more, nothing less.

 Why is one day of the week any different than the other?
 Because people want to escape their boring jobs, and on a grander scale, their monotonous lives.